 Sycamore- Platanus occidentalis

-This is a large, fast-growing tree that’s often planted on strip-mined land and is useful in rehabilitation of sites with saturated soils.
-It can be a pioneer species in disturbed sites such as old fields, spoil banks and waterway disposal sites.
+This is a large, fast-growing tree that’s often planted on strip-mined land and is useful in the rehabilitation of sites with saturated soils.
+It can be a pioneer species in disturbed sites such as old fields, spoil banks, and waterway disposal sites.

 Rose Family (Rosaceae)